robert/robert.github.com/_drafts/pfab18.md

 +------------+ Deserialization +-----------------+
 ```

-The simplest way to serialize our color mapping is to use a pre-existing, general-purpose serialization format like *JSON*[LINK-TODO].
-This is where we'll start.
+The simplest way to serialize our color mapping is to use a pre-existing, general-purpose serialization format like [*JSON*][json].
+We'll soon go off in some strange directions in our quest for compactness, but JSON is where we'll start.

 ## Pretty JSON